 What is PPMI?

-PPMI will be conducted in the United States, Western Europe and Australia.
+PPMI is conducted in the United States, Europe, Israel, and Australia.
 The study is sponsored by The Michael J. Fox Foundation for Parkinson’s Research (MJFF) and is made possible by restricted donations to the Foundation from a consortium of Parkinson’s drug development stakeholders.
 PPMI is led by Principal Investigator Ken Marek, MD, President and Senior Scientist of the Institute for Neurodegenerative Disease in New Haven, Connecticut.

 What are biomarkers?

 A biomarker can be any objectively measurable physical characteristic associated with the presence of disease (diagnostic marker), or any characteristic that changes over time in a way that can be tied to the progression of disease (progression marker).
 Examples from other health conditions include: Blood pressure, which is objectively and easily measured and, when high, acts as a diagnostic marker of potential heart disease; and, white blood cell count is a progression marker of leukemia.
 A count that rises to abnormal levels indicates that the condition is getting worse, while a count that returns to normal indicates improvement.

 What tests and assessments will be performed on subjects?
 What data and specimens will be made available through PPMI?

 Study participants will be required to complete motor assessments, DaTSCAN™ and MRI imaging, serum, plasma and urine collection, CSF collection, olfaction testing, DNA testing and neuropsychiatric/cognitive testing.
 All test data and specimens collected as part of this protocol will be submitted to the central study repositories and will be made available through this site.